gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-18-per-game-skins-in-the-delta-classic-video-game-emulator-for-ios.md

 ---

 Apple recently changed the App Store rules to allow emulators, which means we're now seeing emulators for classic video game consoles available for download!
-This is great news for a retro game nut like myself.
-[Delta](https://apps.apple.com/gb/app/delta-game-emulator/id1048524688) is one such emulator that currently focuses on Nintendo games: NES, Game Boy, Game Boy Color, SNES, N64 and DS.
+This is great news for a retro gamer like myself.
+[Delta](https://apps.apple.com/gb/app/delta-game-emulator/id1048524688) is one such emulator that currently focuses on Nintendo platforms: NES, Game Boy, Game Boy Color, SNES, N64 and DS.

 I thought it would be fun to play my favourite Nintendo DS game: [MaBoShi](/2013/06/29/maboshi/).
 This is an odd choice of game for a few reasons, but it really tests what Delta and the melonDS emulation core can do.

 Immediately I noticed that the Nintendo DS emulation quality is high: MaBoShi's mosaic transitions are shown, whereas in other emulators such as DraStic or DeSmuME they are not.
-So, we're already off to a good start!
+That's a good start!

 ![PNG](/images/posts/delta-maboshi-default.png "Delta's default Nintendo DS skin—pretty nice!")
 {:.tofigure}